Causes and symptoms of Sciatica and how an Epsom salt bath can help you relieve it?

 What exactly is Sciatica?

 Sciatica for most people can turn out to be very debilitating and severely painful.
-For a handful of people sciatica occurs infrequently and leaves an irritating impact which has the potential of becoming worse.
-In such cases it is advisable to seek immediate medical attention if the lower extremity weakness progresses or your upper thighs become numb and you lose all control of your bowel movements.
+For a handful of people, sciatica occurs infrequently and leaves an irritating impact that has the potential of becoming worse.
+In such cases, it is advisable to seek immediate medical attention if the lower extremity weakness progresses or your upper thighs become numb and you lose all control of your bowel movements.

 What are the exact causes of Sciatica?

 Primarily sciatica is mainly caused due to the irritation of the lower lumbar roots and the lumbosacral spine.
 It is majorly caused as a result of the lumbar disc herniation that presses directly on the nerve causing major inflammation or irritation of the sciatic nerve which brings about the symptoms of sciatica.
 This situation where an abnormality in the intervertebral disc causes nerve irritation is also referred to as Radiculopathy.
 In addition to that there are a few other aspects that might cause sciatica in a lot of patients.